- Brightly colored tights and leggings (with short skirts and dresses, of course)

 Damn.
 I hope Mamá Toni saves me some.

 I came home to find these on top of my kitchen table.
-For a moment, I was confused.
+For a moment, site I was confused.
 I wondered if the new roommate had bought them or if someone had given them to her.
 I neared the bouquet and noticed the small envelope.
 My name and address were written on it in neat handwriting.

 I opened up the card to find a note written in the same neat handwriting.